alondraorn/DH-150-Assignments/README.md

 External Consistency: The NFL Fantasy Football App is not the only fantasy football app.
 ESPN and Yahoo also have their own mobile apps.
 The NFL app is again, for the most part, externally consistent.
 The roster interface is very similar to ESPN and Yahoo's roster interfaces as all three apps use a list structure to depict the user's roster.
 In addition, the matchup interface between Yahoo and NFL almost identical.
-Each of the uer's players are located to the left and right of each other, with their current score in bolded black.
+Each of the user's players are located to the left and right of each other, with their current score in bolded black.
 The aggregate score of each user's team is located at the top of the page.
 The external consistency of the NFL Fantasy Football App makes the app's usability easier for  users who are familiar with other fantasy football formats.

 ![FF Interfaces](https://drive.google.com/uc?id=1yf6ytjyMY-lxlN45J_yl4ObquFoIT3mF)